-Economics provides a primary basis for decisions at the national, business, and individual levels.
-It analyzes how businesses and households make decisions and prescribes solutions to societal problems such as unemployment, inflation, pollution and crime.
-Economics students learn to utilize geometric, algebraic and statistical/econometric models to analyze economic problems and to arrive at solutions to real world problems.
-Should the state government, for example, build a much needed bridge over a pristine river (to alleviate traffic congestion) despite the damage to the environment as a result of the new bridge?
+Economics provides a primary basis for decisions at the national, industry, individual business and consumer levels.
+Economists analyze how businesses and households make decisions, how free markets work, and how a national economy functions and prospers.
+Based on theory and empirical evidence, economics prescribes solutions to societal problems such as unemployment, inflation, pollution and crime.
+Economics students learn to think analytically and develop models to understand the consequences of decision making.
 Analytical and problem-solving skills learned in the economic context could be applied to other areas.

 Besides preparing students for careers in business, an education in economics is excellent preparation for graduate studies in law, business, public administration, environmental studies, as well as in economics.
 Economics is a flexible choice for students seeking a rigorous, well-respected and relevant major without specializing in a narrowly defined area.